ciphernom/floreelz/README.md

 ## ✨ Features

 -   **Video Upload**: Select MP4 file, compute SHA-256 hash, extract thumbnail at 1s seek (320px width, WebP format), seed via WebTorrent, pin to IPFS, publish Nostr event with magnet URI, CID, title, summary, hash, and thumbnail.
--   **Video Feed**: Subscribes to Nostr kind 1063 events, limits to 50 recent videos, renders in Swiper with virtual indexing for performance.
+-   **Video Feed**: Subscribes to Nostr kind 38234 events, limits to 50 recent videos, renders in Swiper with virtual indexing for performance.
 Displays title, summary, author (resolved via NIP-19 npub or profile name).
 -   **Video Playback**: Streams via WebTorrent to `<video>` element (loop, inline, muted by default).
 Mutes via click or button.
 Falls back to IPFS after 15s timeout.
-Caches blobs in IndexedDB via Service Worker.
+Magnet URI → WebTorrent stream (15s timeout) → IPFS fallback → Blob URL for the <video> element.
+The Service Worker intentionally does not cache video streams.
+-   **Dual Feed System**: Users can toggle between a global "For You" feed for discovery and a personalized "Following" feed.
--   **Interactions**: Like/unlike via NIP-25 reaction events; reports publish kind 1984 events with reason (spam, NSFW, etc.).
+-   **Interactions**: Like/unlike via NIP-25 reaction events, shareable `nevent` links for videos, and a reporting system for moderation.
--   **Profiles**: Fetches NIP-05 metadata; supports follow/unfollow (kind 3 contacts), zaps (NIP-57, hardcoded 100 sats), and stats (followers, likes).
-Own profile editable via NIP-05 update.
+-   **Profiles**: View user profiles with stats (followers, following, total likes received).
+Supports follow/unfollow (kind 3 events) and zapping via a Lightning Address (NIP-57).
+Users can edit their own profile, including their name, bio, and Lightning Address.
+Video thumbnails on the profile grid display their total like count.
 -   **Authentication**: Storacha email login for IPFS; Nostr via browser extension (NIP-07).
 -   **PWA Caching**: Precaches assets; runtime caches Nostr events and video blobs with expiration.
 -   **Moderation**: Report modal with predefined reasons, publishes to Nostr for relay moderation.